 A hearing in open court will not be required where other counsel has entered an appearance, the substitution of counsel will not cause a delay in the proceedings and the defendant has either consented to or requested the substitution of counsel in writing.

-LR84-CR2.2-2 Criminal Case Assignments

-LR84-CR00-3 Bail
+LR84-CR00-2 Bail

 Persons arrested for a non-violent misdemeanor shall be released on their own recognizance unless they do not reside in the State of Indiana.
 Except in the case of judicial order otherwise, the Sheriff shall have the authority and discretion to detain a person under the influence of intoxicating beverages or drugs until such time as that person may be safely released.